theupdateframework/taps/tap4.md

 ## Use case 2: improving compromise-resilience

-To improve compromise-resilience, a client may require signatures from multiple repositories with different root keys for the same targets metadata.
+To improve compromise-resilience, a client may require multiple repositories, each with a different root of trust, to sign targets.
-We will refer to this required consensus as _multi-repository delegation_.
+This is done so that the compromise of a single repository is insufficient to execute arbitrary software attacks.

 # Rationale

-TUF would benefit from the ability to handle the above use cases, requested by TUF adopters.
+TUF would benefit greatly from the ability to handle the above use cases, requested by its adopters.
-The selected design allows a great deal of flexibility, and only slightly increases the code base.
+This TAP does not change existing security guarantees, allows a great deal of flexibility, and should require only modest effort for support from an existing implementation.

 # Specification

-We introduce a new, required, client-side, top-level metadata file, `pinned.json`, which permits clients to associate different repositories with different targets.
+We introduce a mandatory top-level metadata file called `assignments.json`.
-This file is also known as the _trust pinning file_, and comes into play when a client requests targets.
+This file is also known as the _repository assignments file_, and comes into play when a client requests targets.

-Using a scheme similar to targets delegations within a repository, different targets may be delegated to different repositories in this file.
+Using a scheme similar to targets delegations within a repository, targets may be assigned to one or more repositories in this file.
-These delegations are also known as _repository delegations_.

-A client will keep full metadata for each repository in a separate directory.
+A client will keep all metadata for each repository in a separate directory.

-## Trust pinning file
+## The repository assignments file

-The trust pinning file maps targets to repositories.
+The repository assignments file maps targets to repositories.
 This file is not available from a repository.
 It is either constructed by the user using the TUF command-line tools, or distributed by an out-of-band bootstrap process.

-The trust pinning file contains a dictionary that holds two keys, "repositories" and "delegations."
+The repository assignments file contains a dictionary that holds two keys, "repositories" and "assignments."

 The value of the "repositories" key is another dictionary.
 Each key in this dictionary is a _repository name_, and its value is a list of